yan4702/DataProgramming_Pandas/README.md

 **Q2 is about to store cleaned data into new csv and database ORM with SQLite.
 After that, perform some simple SQL query to filter out the results.

-**Q3 is about to conduct visualization using matplotlib.pyplot library.
+**Q3 is about to perform simple data analyst and conduct visualization using matplotlib.pyplot library.